Syrian Salvation Government: Religion

-HTS has faced internal opposition from hardline Salafi jihadis, who view its moderate outlook as "un-Islamic".
-The SSG has institutionalised religious structures and has reasserted the role of the Shafi'i madhhab of Islamic jurisprudence, the predominant legal school followed in Idlib, in an effort to marginalise Salafi-jihadi hardliners.
-Idlibi clerics characterise the SSG's policies concerning mosques as being "highly centralised and authoritarian".
-The Ministry of Awqaf has the power to appoint and dismiss clerics; for example, in 2020, clerics affiliated with al-Qaeda affiliate Hurras al-Din in the village of Arab Sa'id were replaced by loyalists.
-"Mosque officers" appointed by the Ministry of Awqaf monitor mosque activities.
-Independent khatibs can be substituted for SSG-loyal preachers during politically sensitive events, such as bouts of rebel infighting; those who refuse substitution risk dismissal.
+HTS had faced internal opposition from hardline Salafi jihadis, who view its moderate outlook as "un-Islamic".
+The SSG had institutionalized religious structures and had reasserted the role of the Shafi'i madhhab of Islamic jurisprudence, the predominant legal school followed in Idlib, in an effort to marginalize Salafi-jihadi hardliners.
+Idlibi clerics characterized the SSG's policies concerning mosques as being "highly centralized and authoritarian".
+The Ministry of Awqaf had the power to appoint and dismiss clerics; for example, in 2020, clerics affiliated with al-Qaeda affiliate Hurras al-Din in the village of Arab Sa'id were replaced by loyalists.
+"Mosque officers" appointed by the Ministry of Awqaf monitored mosque activities.
+Independent khatibs could be substituted for SSG-loyal preachers during politically sensitive events, such as bouts of rebel infighting.
+Those who refuse substitution risk dismissal.

-Although HTS is Salafi in aqidah, the SSG has refrained from imposing a particular strand of Sunni Islam on the populace and predominately Sufi local ulama.
-It allows politically neutral traditional religious institutes which teach the competing Ash'ari school of aqidah to operate, including those run by the Muslim Brotherhood and Tablighi Jamaat.
-It has gradually accommodated a larger diversity of religious views among preachers, an evolution driven partly by a lack of manpower.
+Although HTS was Salafi in aqidah, the SSG had refrained from imposing a particular strand of Sunni Islam on the populace and predominately Sufi local ulama.
+It allowed politically neutral traditional religious institutes which taught the competing Ash'ari school of aqidah to operate, including those ran by the Muslim Brotherhood and Tablighi Jamaat.
+It had gradually accommodated a larger diversity of religious views among preachers, an evolution driven partly by a lack of manpower.

 Public opposition halted early attempts at imposing religious laws such as women being required to travel with a mahram.
-Schools are segregated by gender, but mixing between genders at restaurants and shopping centres is not prevented.
-The SSG encourages women to "dress modestly" and wear the hijab, but does not force them to wear the niqāb.
-The sharia's hudud punishments, such as stoning and flogging, are not imposed.
+Schools were segregated by gender, but mixing between genders at restaurants and shopping centers was not prevented.
+The SSG encouraged women to "dress modestly" and wear the hijab, but did not force them to wear the niqāb.
+The sharia's hudud punishments, such as stoning and flogging, were not imposed.
 In 2020, Ahmed al-Sharaa told HTS fighters that "some people limit the issue of implementing the rule of the sharia to just imposing some of the hudud punishments, chopping off hands, stoning whomever, whipping someone who drinks alcohol [...] but this is a very basic part of the very big concept of implementing the rule of the sharia".

 In December 2024, the SSG's Department for Political Affairs issued a communique addressed to Syria's Alawites, stating that the Assad government had exploited the sect for its survival and had consequently caused "deep societal wounds".
 It further stated that the "Syrian revolution is a call for freedom, dignity and justice for all under the roof of Syria", and that while it may be "challenging", "wise individuals" from the Alawite sect could lead it to a "just and inclusive future".